 Lending Club is a peer-to-peer lender, which means that the funding for its loans comes from investors, not from the company itself.
 To start, draft a loan proposal that you then submit on the site.
 After your loan request is approved, it’s listed on the Lending Club site with its credit grade that ranges from A1 to E5 (the listing doesn’t include any personal information about your finances).
 Investors view these listings and then fund them accordingly.
 These loans carry fixed APRs that range from 6.95%–35.89%, with origination fees ranging from 1% –6%.

-Avant has helped over 600,000 people borrow more than $4 billion.
-Its available loan amounts range from $2,000–$35,000, with fixed APRs that range from 9.95% –35.99%.
-The maximum loan length is 60 months.
+Avant has helped over 800,000 people borrow more than $4 billion.
+Its available loan amounts range from $2,000–$35,000, with fixed APRs that range from 9.95% –35.99% and loan terms from 24 to 60 months*.
 Although personal loans through Avant may carry higher APRs than some of its competitors’ loans do, you may have a better chance at scoring a loan with Avant if your credit is fair or poor; its minimum requirement to apply for a loan is a credit score of 580 or higher.

 Prosper is another loan servicer that funds its installment loans through peer-to-peer lending.
 Since 2006, investors have funded over $8 billion in installment loans through this site.
 You can choose a fixed term of three or five years with fixed APRs that range from 6.95%–35.99%.
 Prosper also charges an origination fee of up to 5% of the loan.
 Because it offers lower interest rates, Prosper is more selective than some of its competitors about the loans it approves.
 Additionally, you may need to wait a at least a week before receiving any money, because investors first need to fully fund your loan.